api3dao/oev-docs/docs/oev/searchers/understanding-auctioneer.md

 ---
 title: Understanding Auctioneer
-sidebarHeader: OEV
-sidebarSubHeader: OEV Network
-pageHeader: Reference → OEV Network → Searchers → Understanding Auctioneer
+pageHeader: OEV → Searchers
-path: /oev/searchers/understanding-auctioneer.html
 outline: deep
-tags:
 ---

 <PageHeader/>

 # {{$frontmatter.title}}

-## Auctioneer State
+## Understanding Auctioneer

 Both Searchers and Auctioneers use the OEV Network as the source of truth and the use of blockchain events is crucial to both in the operation of the auction